Customer service best practice tips

 - Verify that your customers can easily find contact information on your website.

 - Verify that you have a process in place for collecting and storing order details, in case a dispute occurs and you need to provide detailed information about your processing and handling of the order.

-If you have questions, Contact Us.
-We will be happy to help.
+If you have questions, please Contact Us.
+We would be happy to help.